santyarellano/chess-com-agent/Readme.md

 # Welcome to the Chess.com agent!

 This project consists of a very simple chess agent that plays on [Chess.com](chess.com).
+All you need to do is initialize the python project and it'll start playing by itself.
+It plays using a min-max strategy of depth 3 (So it won't play very well).

+## Dependencies

+In order to run the project you'll need

+## How it interacts with Chess.com

+This project

 ## Resources